-REMARKS: GAP 9 students may enroll.
-This course meets the state requirement for Consumer Education.
+REMARKS: This course meets the state requirement for Consumer Education.
 This course is offered in a blended option.
 Students enrolled in this course may have a dual credit option to receive college credit from Joliet Junior College.

 COSMETOLOGY

 3 CREDITS